Find out the Scuba gear and equipment that keeps you safe and comfortable while diving in the Galapagos Islands

-Jenny Waack (founder of Galapagos Shark Diving®) and Jonathan Green (Tour Leader of Galapagos Shark Diving® and Director of Galapagos Whale Shark Project) discuss the gear and equipment that keeps you safe and comfortable while diving in the Galapagos.
+Jenny Waack (founder of Galapagos Shark Diving®) and Jonathan Green (Tour Leader of Galapagos Shark Diving® and Director of Galapagos Whale Shark Project) discuss the best gear and equipment to keep you safe and comfortable while scuba diving in the Galapagos archipelago.
 The information in this post was extracted from a Travel EmOcean podcast episode #5 recorded on July 20, 2020.
 Click here to listen to the full episode.

 What type and thickness wetsuit do you recommend using while diving in the Galapagos?